otvam/pypeec/docs/content/examples.rst

     # Go to the created folder
     cd examples

+    # install Python Virtual Environment
+    #    - The Python executable can be "python" or "python3"
+    #    - Alternatively, Conda can be used for the environment
+    python -m pip install virtualenv

     # Create a Python Virtual Environment
     #    - The Python executable can be "python" or "python3"
     #    - Alternatively, Conda can be used for the environment